 - optimize content across platforms

 - define effective user interface and user design principles

 - measure and analyze audience engagement

-Who Its For
+Who It’s For

-Note that the program evolves over time to meet the current realities of the technology and marketplace.
+The following courses are required to graduate.
+(Note that the program evolves over time to meet the current realities of the technology and marketplace.
 Therefore, the learning objectives, subject areas, topics, speakers and assignments that make up the program will change over time to reflect the needs of program participants, new best practices and technologies, and the best use of university resources.
-The program may also change in duration, number of instructional hours or requirements for completion.
+The program may also change in duration, number of instructional hours or requirements for completion.)

 |Required Courses||Format(s)||Next Offering||More|